YagyanshB/YagyanshB/README.md

 - YouTube: **The Data Guy** - https://www.youtube.com/@YagyanshB

 ### ⚡ Fun fact:
-- I am an avid skydiver and enjoy participating in hackathons and marathons!
+- I am an avid skydiver and enjoy participating in hackathons and marathons
+- I ran from Canary Wharf to London Heathrow Terminal 4 in 4 hours and 9 minutes - a distance of 32.70km
+- I am hoping to raise £500,000 by swimming across the English Channel

 ---